Blog

 • You feel detached from family and friends

 Not taking time aside for your mental health can lead to a slump in other areas of your life.
 Not dealing with issues at hand can lead you to turn to harmful substances for comfort.
 This, in turn, can also lead to addiction.
+Some people benefit from individual therapy for addiction, which provides tools to address both substance use and underlying struggles.
 Other mental health disorders like depression and anxiety can also get worse without proper attention.

 If you’re concerned about taking a mental health day because you’re afraid your employer won’t approve, speak up.
 Make time to talk with your supervisor about any mental concerns that you’re having.
 By being open and honest, he or she is more likely to understand your situation.